Author Guidelines

 7. Submission Process

-All manuscripts must be submitted online through the Open Journal Systems (OJS) portal at ujhse.utkarshresearchnetwork.in.
+All manuscripts must be submitted online through the online submission portal portal at ujhse.utkarshresearchnetwork.in.

 The submission process involves 5 steps: